How many days a week you should work out if your goal is to:

 - and then you repeat the split of Thursday and Friday.

 You can also use a Full Body Split with consecutive training days, just as long as the second day uses a lighter, less intense exercise variation as described above.

 Every other day training is very easy to implement.

 You can do just about any kind of program with this training frequency, such as an Upper/Lower Split, a Full Body Split, or a Push/Pull Split.
-We will write more about training splits in a future post.

 The ideal number of times you should exercise is individual and different for everyone.